Arkansas Highway 94

 Highway 94 (AR 94, Ark.
 94, and Hwy.
 94) is an east–west state highway in Benton County, Arkansas.
 The route of 22.07 mi runs from Horseshoe Bend Park near Beaver Lake west across US Route 71 Business (US 71B) and US 62 to Missouri Supplemental Route E at the Missouri state line.
 The route is maintained by the Arkansas State Highway and Transportation Department (AHTD).

 Route description

 The route begins at Horseshoe Bend Park on Beaver Lake and runs northwest.
 The route meets a spur route that runs to Monte Ne before meeting U.S. Route 71B (US 71B) in Rogers.
 The route runs north concurrently with US 71B until New Hope Road.
-US 71B turns left and Highway 94 continues north as 8th Street until a junction with US 62/Highway 12 in north Rogers.
-Highway 94 continues along an officially designated exception of 0.38 mi with US 62/AR 12.
-The overlap ends at a junction where Highway 12 turns right, Highway 94 turns left, and US 62 continues straight ahead to Eureka Springs.
+US 71B turns left and Highway 94 continues north as 8th Street until a junction with US 62 in north Rogers.
+Highway 94 continues along an officially designated exception of 0.38 mi with US 62.
+The overlap ends at a junction with Highway 12 where Highway 94 turns left, and US 62 continues straight ahead to Eureka Springs.

 Highway 94 runs north through Little Flock into Pea Ridge, where the route intersects Highway 72.
 North of the Highway 72 junction, Highway 94 meets Highway 265 before terminating at Missouri supplemental route E at the Missouri state line.